mikeal/web-delta/README.md

 # Web DELTA

+**Warning: this is new code and the DELTA format will likely change.
+Keep a copy of the exact version you produce DELTAs with in order to ensure you can merge them until the format stabilized.**

 This is a set of protocols for producing deltas between sequences of bytes (files, memory, etc), serializing the DELTA (changed bytes), and efficiently sharing and applying them.